ClaudiaShu/Sonnet/README.md

 ```

 ## News 🎉
+- **(11/2025)** Released a notebook comparing Sonnet with Chronos2, a foundation model for multivariable forecasting.
 - **(11/2025)** Our paper has been accepted for an **oral presentation** at **AAAI**! 🎉
 - **(11/2025)** Released a quickstart notebook demonstrating training and inference.
 - **(05/2025)** Paper released on arXiv.